-In August and September 2020, William Cline conducted a qualitative survey of scuba diving professionals worldwide to evaluate shifts happening in scuba diving training, dive travel, and scuba equipment purchases.
+In August and September 2020, William Cline conducted a qualitative survey of scuba diving professionals worldwide to identify shifts happening in scuba diving training, dive travel, and scuba equipment purchases.
 Cline published the results in October 2020.
 Thanks, William!

 What can we learn from the survey results?
 How can we benefit from “seismic shifts in our dive consumer base,” as William says?
 What are the opportunities?

 We’ll summarize the highlights from this survey and further focus on what it means for your dive business.

 Key Results From This October 2020 Dive Industry Survey

 As the survey was composed of four open-ended questions, results can only be taken as an indication of current topics of interest to scuba diving industry professionals.
 These ‘topics’ are a melting pot of strengths, weaknesses, opportunities, and threats (the four parts of a SWOT Analysis).
 We’ll try to make sense out of them.